minhlk/nuxt-s3-deployment/best_practices.md

+# Best Practices

-(1) Answer in Japanese
+- Answer in Japanese
-(2) Using typescript tsx instead of jsx
+- Use TypeScript (.tsx) instead of .jsx
-(3) Handle loading while waiting for response
+- Handle loading states while waiting for responses
+- No duplicated component